The Physician Effectiveness Project FAQ’s

 - The Project’s tablet-based Tools library

-- Video-based coaching tips, published weekly and searchable by track
+- Video-based coaching tips, published weekly

 - Access to 24/7 technical assistance